 Application ID: 10626

-Free flow electrophoresis can separate macromolecules such as proteins, based on their mobility perpendicular to the flow of the carrier fluid.
-If, in addition, a pH gradient is applied across the carrier flow, then molecules can be focussed along their isoelectric points.
+Free-flow electrophoresis can separate macromolecules such as proteins, based on their mobility perpendicular to the flow of the carrier fluid.
+If, in addition, a pH gradient is applied across the carrier flow, then molecules can be focused along their isoelectric points.
 The isoelectric point is the pH at which the molecule has zero net charge.
 Molecules with a positive net charge will travel in the direction of the electric field, along the pH gradient, until they reach the isoelectric point.
-At this instance the migrative transport is switched off as the molecules net charge is zero.
+At this instance, the migrative transport is switched off as the molecules net charge is zero.
 Similarly, anionic species travel in the direction opposite of the electric field.

 however, additional products may be required to completely define and model it.
 Furthermore, this example may also be defined and modeled using components from the following product combinations: